karim-mo/jira-dev-issues-factory/README.md

     "issues": [
       {
         "title": "Create a new feature",
-        "description": "This is a new feature",
         "estimate": "1d"
       },
       {
         "title": "Create a new feature",
-        "description": "This is a new feature",
         "estimate": "1d"
       }
     ]